aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 - **Zero-Install:** Runs directly from a folder or USB drive.
 - **Automated Export:** Saves a `TechSupport_Info.txt` to the user's desktop for easy emailing.
 - **Technician-Focused Data:** Includes last boot time, serial number, and network details.

+Key Features:
+- Bypasses Execution Policy (so it actually runs).
+- No Admin rights required for basic info.
+- Automated file export for easy emailing to the Helpdesk.

 ---